murraycu/graph/README.md

 ## Support, bugs and feature requests ##

 Bugs and feature requests can be reported through the [trac issue tracker](https://svn.boost.org/trac/boost/query?component=graph&desc=1&order=id).
-The GitHub issue tracker is not (yet) used on the Boost Graph Library project.
+Even though Trac is kind of outdated, the GitHub issue tracker is not used as it does not scales well to huge projects.

 You can submit your changes through a [pull request](https://github.com/boostorg/graph/pulls).
 One of the maintainers will take a look (remember that it can take some time).